wiggitywhitney/kind-crossplane-gke/README.md

 kubectl delete nodepool newnodepoolwhodis
 ```
-In a few minutes, once the commands resolve, use your preferred method (web ui or CLI) to see that the GKE resources have disappeared.
+In a few minutes, once the commands resolve, use your preferred method (web UI or CLI) to see that the GKE resources have been deleted.